Chicago metropolitan area

-The Chicago area is home to a number of the nation's leading research universities including the University of Chicago, Northwestern University, University of Illinois at Chicago, DePaul University, Loyola University, and the Illinois Institute of Technology.
-The University of Chicago and Northwestern University are consistently ranked as two of the best universities in the world.
+The Chicago area is home to a number of the nation's leading research universities, including the University of Chicago, Northwestern University, the University of Illinois at Chicago, DePaul University, Loyola University, and the Illinois Institute of Technology (IIT).
+The University of Chicago and Northwestern University are consistently ranked as two of the world's best universities.

-There are many transportation options around the area.
-The region has three separate rail networks: the Chicago Transit Authority (CTA) operates elevated and subway lines that run primarily throughout the city, Downtown Chicago, and into some suburbs.
-The CTA operates some rail lines 24 hours a day, every day of the year, nonstop service, making Chicago and New York City the only two cities in the world to offer some 24 hour rail service running nonstop, everyday throughout their city limits.
-The city-suburban Metra rail network runs numerous lines between Downtown Chicago and suburban/satellite cities and the South Shore Line runs between Downtown Chicago and suburban Northwest Indiana.
-Amtrak operates a national rail hub at Union Station in Downtown Chicago.
+There are many transportation options around the region.
+Chicagoland has three separate rail networks: the Chicago Transit Authority (CTA), Metra, and the South Shore Line.
+The CTA operates elevated and subway lines that run primarily in the city, Downtown Chicago, and some suburbs.
+The CTA operates some of its rail lines 24 hours a day, every day of the year, nonstop, making Chicago one of only three cities in the world (alongside New York City and Copenhagen) to offer 24-hour nonstop rail service everyday throughout their city limits.
+The Metra commuter rail network runs numerous lines between Downtown Chicago and suburban/satellite cities, with one line stretching to Kenosha, Wisconsin.
+The interurban South Shore Line runs between Downtown Chicago and the northwest Indiana portion of the metropolitan area.
+In addition, Amtrak's Union Station in Downtown Chicago is one of its largest hubs, with numerous lines radiating to and from it.

-CTA bus routes primarily serve the city proper, with some service into the suburbs.
-Several CTA bus routes also operate 24 hours a day, nonstop.
-Pace bus routes primarily serve the suburbs, with some service into the city.
+CTA bus routes serve the city proper, with some service into the suburbs.
+Pace bus routes serve the suburbs, with some service into the city.
+In addition, numerous CTA bus routes operate 24 hours a day, nonstop.

 Definitions

 Chicago Metropolitan statistical area

 The Chicago metropolitan statistical area (MSA) was originally designated by the United States Census Bureau in 1950.
 It comprised the Illinois counties of Cook, DuPage, Kane, Lake and Will, along with Lake County in Indiana.
 As surrounding counties saw an increase in their population densities and the number of their residents employed within Cook County, they met Census criteria to be added to the MSA.
-The Chicago MSA, now defined by the U.S. Office of Management and Budget (OMB) as the Chicago–Naperville–Elgin, IL–IN–WI Metropolitan Statistical Area, is the third largest MSA by population in the United States.
-The 2021 census estimate for the population of the MSA was 9,509,934.
+The Chicago MSA, now defined by the U.S. Office of Management and Budget (OMB) as the Chicago–Naperville–Elgin, IL–IN–WI Metropolitan Statistical Area, is the third-largest MSA by population in the United States.
+The 2022 census estimate for the population of the MSA was 9,441,957.

 The Chicago MSA is further subdivided into four metropolitan divisions.
 A breakdown of the county constituents and 2021 estimated populations of the four metropolitan divisions of the MSA are as follows: